KorwinS/grafana-maintenance/README.md

 Takes Grafana out of "Maintenance Mode" by reading the values in the txt file in the directory.

+### datasource_name_updates.py

+Updates the name of a datasource in all dashboard json in a directory.
+Useful if you decide to standardize on datasource names after the fact.

 ### cw_datasource.py

 A script to create a Cloudwatch data source via the Grafana API.
 The `create_datasource()` function takes 4 arguments: